Get tips on how to protect the mattress from bedwetting children and adults in the family to prolong its life and minimize buying a new mattress.

 Use Thick Mattress Pads or Bed Sheets

 One method to protect the mattress from bedwetting is to use thicker and more durable mattress pads or bed sheets.
-Some bed sheets offer layered materials from polyester to cotton, to adhesives, and to the fabric.
+Some bed sheets offer layered materials from polyester to cotton, to adhesives, and the fabric.
 These bed sheets already look like comforters due to their thickness.

 Use Plastic or Vinyl Mattress Cover